The Principal Center for Global Citizenship Faculty Development and Campus Activities Funds

 The Principal Global Citizenship Award:

 One annual award will be made in recognition of outstanding contributions to global engagement and internationalization of the campus and curriculum.
-Both faculty and staff are eligible (with the exception of those who report directly to the Vice Provost for International Programs).
+Both faculty and staff are eligible (with the exception of those who report directly to the Executive Director for Global Engagement and International Programs).
 Click here for more information.

 The Global Citizenship Faculty Research and Development Fund: